 2.6.
-DEVICEKIT-POWER AND DEVKIT-POWER
+UPOWER

-In Red Hat Enterprise Linux 6 DeviceKit-power assumes the power management functions that were part of HAL and some of the functions that were part of GNOME Power Manager in previous releases of Red Hat Enterprise Linux (refer also to Section 2.7, "GNOME Power Manager").
-DeviceKit-power provides a daemon, an API, and a set of command-line tools.
+In Red Hat Enterprise Linux 6 DeviceKit-power assumed the power management functions that were part of HAL and some of the functions that were part of GNOME Power Manager in previous releases of Red Hat Enterprise Linux (refer also to Section 2.7, "GNOME Power Manager".
+Red Hat Enterprise Linux 7, DeviceKit-power was renamed to UPower.
+UPower provides a daemon, an API, and a set of command-line tools.
 Each power source on the system is represented as a device, whether it is a physical device or not.
 For example, a laptop battery and an AC power source are both represented as devices.

-You can access the command-line tools with the devkit-power command and the following options:
+You can access the command-line tools with the upower command and the following options: